 In March 2019, the Company executed a five-year lease for a facility in Irvine, California, where substantially all operations of the Company have been located since September 2019.
 The lease expires in September 2024 and contains two optional extension periods of five years each.
 In addition to the minimum future lease commitments presented below, the lease requires the Company to pay property taxes, insurance, maintenance, and repair costs.
 The lease includes a one-month rent holiday concession and escalation clauses for increased rent over the lease term.
 Concurrent with the execution of a new ten-year lease (see below), the Company entered into a termination agreement (as amended) that releases the Company from the current facility lease obligation 12 months following the commencement date of the new lease, with options to extend the lease term for up to three periods of an additional 30 days each.
-The Company recognized an operating lease right-of-use asset of \$828,000 and an aggregate lease liability of \$921,000 on its March 31, 2021 condensed consolidated balance sheet.
-The remaining lease term is estimated to be 16 months.
+As of June 30, 2021, the operating lease right-of-use asset and liability were \$675,000 and \$755,000, respectively, with the remaining lease term of 13 months.

 In October 2020, the Company entered into a ten-year lease for a facility in Irvine, California (the "Oak Canyon lease").
-The Company estimates that the Oak Canyon lease will have a lease commencement date in the second or third quarter of 2021.
+The Company estimates that the Oak Canyon lease will have a lease commencement date in the third quarter of 2021.
 The Oak Canyon lease contains two optional extension periods of five years each.
 The Oak Canyon lease requires the Company to make variable lease payments for property taxes, insurance, maintenance, and repair costs.
 The Oak Canyon lease includes scheduled payment escalation clauses over the lease term.
 In connection with this lease, the Company has budgeted approximately \$28 million of tenant improvement costs, \$4.5 million of which is required to be funded by the related landlord.
-Because a significant portion of the tenant improvements have been deemed to be assets of the landlord and were under construction as of March 31, 2021, the Company has not yet taken control of the leased facility and the lease has not yet commenced.
+Because a significant portion of the tenant improvements have been deemed to be assets of the landlord and were under construction as of June 30, 2021, the Company has not yet taken control of the leased facility and the lease has not yet commenced.
+As of June 30, 2021, the Company has spent approximately \$13.1 million in improvements, which are included in deposits and other assets on the condensed consolidated balance sheet.
 The Oak Canyon lease requires that the Company maintain a letter of credit for the benefit of the landlord in the amount of \$1.5 million, which is secured by the Company's Credit Agreement.

-The Company also leases two additional warehouse spaces located in Lake Forest, California and Irvine, California.
-In connection with the warehouse leases, the Company recognized an operating lease right-of-use asset of \$91,000 and a lease liability of \$91,000 on its March 31, 2021 condensed consolidated balance sheet.
-The weighted average remaining lease term is 16 months.
+The Company also leases two additional warehouse spaces located in Lake Forest and Irvine, California.
+As of June 30, 2021, the operating lease right-of-use assets and liabilities were \$72,000 and \$73,000, respectively, with the weighted average remaining lease term of 11 months.

 The Company also leases certain equipment for warehouse and office use.
-In connection with the equipment leases, the Company recognized an operating lease right-of-use asset of \$127,000 and a lease liability of \$127,000 on its March 31, 2021 condensed consolidated balance sheet.
-The weighted average remaining lease term is 51 months.
+As of June 30, 2021, the operating lease right-of-use assets and liabilities were \$121,000 and \$121,000, respectively, with the weighted average remaining lease term of 48 months.